Photography: Oscar Bravo

 Things I did well:

-I want to rest less on the clean and jerks;
+Maintained a smooth, relaxed technique Things I want to improve on: I want to rest less on the clean and jerks; |

 Things I did well:

-I want to try a slightly faster pace in part 1 to give myself more time in part 2
+I had efficient technique on the thrusters Things I want to improve on: I want to try a slightly faster pace in part 1 to give myself more time in part 2 |

 The theme of this chapter of The Open Parker Project is “Focus.”